home-assistant/developers.home-assistant/blog/2024-01-19-entity-translations-placeholders.md

 title: "Introducing entity translation placeholders"
 ---

-It's now possible to provide static values to be used in an entity translation via the use of placeholders.
+It's now possible to provide static values to be used in an entity translation using placeholders.
 You can pass placeholders via the `translation_placeholders` property of an entity.

 An example sensor: